A lavender alternative.

 Fertilise lightly and mulch in spring each year.
 Be careful not to overwater and use fertiliser sparingly as this will promote lanky growth

-- Blue Spire – Silvery grey foliage with blue flowers to 60 cm.
+- Blue Spires – Silvery grey foliage with blue flowers to 60 cm.

-- Little spire – Broader foliage, blue flowers.
+- Little spires – Broader foliage, blue flowers.

 - Plant Type – Perennial